top of page

 ABOUT

-He earned a Bachelor of Music degree in music education from the University of Houston, a Master of Music degree in euphonium performance from the University of Texas at Austin, as well as a Master of Music in Chamber Music and Doctor of Musical Arts in euphonium performance degrees from the University of Michigan.
+He earned a Bachelor of Music degree in music education from the University of Houston, a Master of Music degree in euphonium performance from the University of Texas at Austin, as well as a Master of Music in chamber music and Doctor of Musical Arts in euphonium performance degrees from the University of Michigan.
 His primary teachers include Danny Vinson, Charles Villarrubia, and David Zerkel.
-He is a Willson performing artist and plays exclusively on a Willson 2950 euphonium.
+He is a Willson Performing Artist and plays exclusively on a Willson 2950 euphonium.

 IMG_4868.JPG